Frequently Asked Questions

-A: Yes you can apply, some students that complete Associate of Applied Sciences or Associates degrees still need to complete additional course work before applying and being accepted to the 10 month MLT to MT program.
+A: Yes you can apply!
+Some students that complete Associate of Applied Sciences or Associates degrees still need to complete additional course work before applying and being accepted to the 11 month MLT to MLS/MT program.

 Q2: How do I know if my credits will transfer or if I need additional courses?

 A: Austin Peay State University accepts credits from regionally accredited universities only.
-The best way to know how classes will transfer is to apply to the university through APSU admissions and get accepted to the university.
+The best way to know how classes will transfer is to apply to the university through APSU admissions.
 Upon acceptance your transcripts will be examined for credit.
 Once the transcripts have been examined an advisor will look at the course work and determine whether courses can be substituted or applied to major and degree requirements.
 This can be a time consuming process involving multiple departments so it is advisable to start this process as early as possible.
 After credits have been applied and substituted appropriately an advisor can assist you with enrolling in additional courses.

 Q3: Is this program accredited?

-A: The Medical Technology program at APSU is accredited by NAACLS and completing the MLT to MT program will allow you to take the BOC exam to become certified as a Medical Laboratory Scientist (MLS) Note: This is the same as Medical Technologist.
+A: Yes!
+The Medical Laboratory Science program at APSU is accredited by NAACLS and completing the MLT to MT program will allow you to take the ASCP BOC exam to become certified as a Medical Laboratory Scientist (MLS).
+Note: This is the same as Medical Technologist.

 Q4: Can I qualify for financial aid?

-A: Yes you may qualify for financial aid during the Fall and Spring semesters you will be enrolled in 12 credits each semester.
-This is considered a full-time student load.
+A: You may qualify for financial aid.
+During the Fall and Spring semesters you will be enrolled in 12 credits each semester.
+This is considered a full-time course load.
 If you are interested in financial aid, please contact the Office of Financial Aid so they may assist you with this process.